picandocodigo/List-Category-Posts/readme.txt

 * **tags** - Tag support, display posts from a certain tag.

 * **currenttags** - Display posts from the current post's tags (won't work on pages since they have no tags).
+Pass it the 'yes' string for it to work: `[catlist currenttags="yes"]`

 * **exclude_tags** - Exclude posts from one or more tags: `[catlist tags="videogames" exclude_tags="sega,sony"]`